 The following materials must accompany each application.
 All application materials will now be received via the online application unless given explicit directions by the Department or the Graduate School.

-GRE scores must be directly reported from ETS to UW (use institutional code 4854; no department code is required).
+GRE scores must be directly reported from ETS to UW (use institutional code 4854; department code 1603).
 GRE scores must be valid and five (5) years old or less on the date the application is submitted.

-The Department of Bioengineering will accept self-reported GRE scores by the December 2 deadline (NOTE: The deadline has been extended due to the Thanksgiving holiday).
-Official GRE scores must be submitted and properly uploaded into a candidate’s application by January 1, 2014.
-Either official GRE scores or self-reported GRE scores must be entered into the application by December 2 in order for the application to be considered “complete.”
+For the Ph.D., the Department of Bioengineering will accept self-reported GRE scores by the day of the deadline (December 15, 2016).
+Official GRE scores must be submitted and properly uploaded into a candidate’s application by January 1, 2017.
+Either official GRE scores or self-reported GRE scores must be entered into the application by the day of the deadline (December 15) in order for the application to be considered “complete.”
 Applications that have not self-reported or provided official GRE scores will be considered “incomplete” and the application will not be able to be reviewed or considered for admission.

 Candidates should note that it rarely takes less than six weeks for Educational Testing Service (ETS) to send GRE scores and for GRE scores to be properly uploaded into an application.
 Candidates should plan to take the GRE well in advance of the application deadline to ensure that scores are delivered by the application deadline.

 The Department of Bioengineering will not consider an application “complete” unless GRE scores are submitted and received according to the deadlines indicated above.